How does Nibbler know what pages are inside my site?

 Nibbler is a 'bot' - an automated computer program which tries to find webpages by looking at the first one, and following links from that to other pages.
 If a website doesn't link pages to each other in a way that a bot can see, then Nibbler will not be able to explore it fully.

 Most conventional websites will work fine.
-If a website is made entirely from Flash, it will usually not be testable.
-If a website requires you fill in a form to enter it (e.g. to confirm your age, or log in) it won't be testable.
+If a website is made entirely from Flash, we won't be able to generate an SEO audit.
+If a website requires you fill in a form to enter it (e.g. to confirm your age, or log in) then you can't run it through our website checker tool.

 Some websites use special anti-bot technologies to stop spammers.
 These websites may also stop Nibbler from being able to test them.